Computer Information Systems

 Meet Marianne Rogers.
 She left college for a few years to get some real-world experience.
 Now that she’s back, she’s laying the groundwork for a successful career by majoring in computer information systems.
 Experience tells her that this degree will give her an advantage in business.

-“I returned to the College to study accounting, but I got into computer science when I took a refresher course my first semester back.
-I really didn’t know a lot about computers, but I wanted to be proficient with programs like Excel.
+“I came back to study accounting, but I got into computer science when I took a refresher course my first semester back.
+I didn’t know much about computers, but I wanted to be proficient with software.
 Halfway through that class, I realized that computer information systems (CIS) was a feasible direction for me.”

-	In her programming languages course, she learned about different computer languages through ideas.
+She also took a programming languages course.
 “It was like learning the constructs behind the Romance languages, and then having the professor say, ‘OK, Week One, learn French.
-Week Two, learn Portuguese,’ etc. It was pretty intense, but that’s great because it’s what you have to do in our field.
+Week Two, learn Portuguese,’ etc. It was pretty intense, but that’s great because it’s what you have to do in this field.”

-	Strong partnerships with Google and other companies mean opportunities for CIS majors.
+❱❱ Strong partnerships with Google and other companies mean numerous opportunities for CIS majors.

 ❱❱ Full-time summer interships are available ($14-$28/hour).